-Australian Great White Shark cage diving is the closest you can safely get to seeing these apex predators in their natural environment.
-It is a unique experience and one that will allow you to fully appreciate these incredible creatures.
+Great White Shark cage diving is simply a unique experience.
+It is the closest you can safely get to seeing these apex predators in their natural environment.
+It is also an experience that will allow you to fully appreciate these incredible creatures.

-In Australia, Great White Sharks are found from Central Queensland on the east coast, all the way round the bottom of the continent up to the northern parts of Western Australia, however it is the state of South Australia that is best known for them and it is also the only location in the country that allows cage diving.
+In Australia, Great White Sharks are found from Central Queensland on the east coast.
+All the way round the bottom of the continent up to the northern parts of Western Australia.
+However it is the state of South Australia that is best known for them.
+Plus it is also the only location in the country that allows Great White shark cage diving.

-It is a short 50 minute flight across the Spencer Gulf from Adelaide, the capital of South Australia, and as you fly in you will see a number of rings floating in the sea.
+It is a short 50 minute flight across the Spencer Gulf from Adelaide, the capital of South Australia.
+As you fly in you will see a number of rings floating in the sea.

-Those are the tuna pens where the juvenile tuna, caught in the Southern Ocean using a special technique developed in Port Lincoln and now generally adopted globally, are kept while they are force fed to fatten them up before being harvested and then shipped to Japan.
+Those are the tuna pens where the juvenile tuna are kept.
+Caught in the Southern Ocean, using a special technique that was developed in Port Lincoln and is now generally adopted globally.
+The tuna are basically force fed to fatten them up so they cab be harvested and then shipped to Japan.

-It is the tuna pens and their rich harvest that make Port Lincoln possibly the wealthiest per capita town in Australia.
+It is the tuna pens and their rich harvest that make Port Lincoln possibly the wealthiest per capita town in all of Australia.

 But that wealth is earned and if you want to understand how, check out the National Geographic documentary Tuna Cowboys that is now available on YouTube!

-Once the tuna is harvested it is cleaned, tagged and either put into deep freeze pending the arrival of the mother ship that transports it back to Japan, or it is chilled and flown there (usually on the evening it has been harvested) where it’s freshness brings a significant premium.
+Once the tuna is harvested it is cleaned and tagged> then it is either put into deep freeze pending the arrival of the mother ship that transports it back to Japan> Or it is chilled and flown there (usually on the evening it has been harvested) where it’s freshness brings a significant premium.

 Either way the tuna ends up at the massive Tsukiji Fish Market in Tokyo…

-In South Australia cage diving is only permitted at the Neptune Islands, a group of 4 small Islands located some 60km south-east of Port Lincoln and about half-way to Kangaroo Island in the Great Australian Bight – the huge open bay that covers most of the southern coastline of the Australian continent.
+In South Australia Great White shark cage diving is only permitted at the Neptune Islands.
+These are a group of 4 small Islands located some 60km south-east of Port Lincoln.
+Roughly about half-way to Kangaroo Island in the Great Australian Bight – the huge open bay that covers most of the southern coastline of the Australian continent.

 The seal colony, said to be the largest in Australia, provides an abundant supply of exactly the sort of high-fat food the sharks prefer.